You can visit her dedicated author website at WordsmithJacqueline

 - ‘Faith of our Fathers’ – Dakini Magazine (1987)

 EDITING SERVICES for Novel Manuscripts and Short Stories.
-Read the details below then click the BOOK NOW button to arrange your FREE 15 min consultation.
+Read the details below then contact Jacqueline to arrange your FREE 15 min consultation.

 LEVELS OF EDITING AVAILABLE